The Hug of Death

 Apache2

-Perhaps as a result of its age and maturity, Apache2 is a stable and secure Web server option— and is the most widely used server software (followed closely by Nginx, as of today) despite flashy modern alternatives like Node.
+Perhaps as a result of its age and maturity, Apache2 is a stable and secure Web server option— and is the most widely used server software (followed closely by Nginx, as of today).

 Statistics taken from W3Techs | Aug 24, 2020

-It's important to note another statistic from W3Techs (below) which shows that Node.js is used by more high traffic sites— followed by Nginx, then Apache!
+It's interesting to note another statistic from W3Techs (below) which shows that Node.js is used by more high traffic sites— followed by Nginx, then Apache.

 Hmmm...
 So more websites are using Apache— but, more high traffic sites are using Node.
 What's up with that?
 Are developers just too stubborn to switch to Node?
 Are high-traffic sites using Node because it's actually better at handling high-traffic, or is this a chicken-and-egg situation...?